suman0013/NH_FE/NAMAHATTA_SENAPOTI_ENHANCEMENT_PLAN.md

 -- This script will need to be run after the schema change to migrate existing text-based data -- WARNING: This will require manual mapping of existing text names to devotee IDs

--- First, identify all unique leadership names in existing namhattas SELECT DISTINCT
+-- First, identify all unique leadership names in existing namahattas SELECT DISTINCT
-    mala_senapoti as name, 'MALA_SENAPOTI' as role FROM namhattas WHERE mala_senapoti IS NOT NULL AND mala_senapoti != ''
+    mala_senapoti as name, 'MALA_SENAPOTI' as role FROM namahattas WHERE mala_senapoti IS NOT NULL AND mala_senapoti != ''
 UNION
 SELECT DISTINCT
-    maha_chakra_senapoti as name, 'MAHA_CHAKRA_SENAPOTI' as role FROM namhattas WHERE maha_chakra_senapoti IS NOT NULL AND maha_chakra_senapoti != ''
+    maha_chakra_senapoti as name, 'MAHA_CHAKRA_SENAPOTI' as role FROM namahattas WHERE maha_chakra_senapoti IS NOT NULL AND maha_chakra_senapoti != ''
 UNION
 SELECT DISTINCT
-    chakra_senapoti as name, 'CHAKRA_SENAPOTI' as role FROM namhattas WHERE chakra_senapoti IS NOT NULL AND chakra_senapoti != ''
+    chakra_senapoti as name, 'CHAKRA_SENAPOTI' as role FROM namahattas WHERE chakra_senapoti IS NOT NULL AND chakra_senapoti != ''
 UNION
 SELECT DISTINCT
-    upa_chakra_senapoti as name, 'UPA_CHAKRA_SENAPOTI' as role FROM namhattas WHERE upa_chakra_senapoti IS NOT NULL AND upa_chakra_senapoti != ''
+    upa_chakra_senapoti as name, 'UPA_CHAKRA_SENAPOTI' as role FROM namahattas WHERE upa_chakra_senapoti IS NOT NULL AND upa_chakra_senapoti != ''
 UNION
 SELECT DISTINCT
-    secretary as name, 'SECRETARY' as role FROM namhattas WHERE secretary IS NOT NULL AND secretary != '' UNION
+    secretary as name, 'SECRETARY' as role FROM namahattas WHERE secretary IS NOT NULL AND secretary != '' UNION
 SELECT DISTINCT
-    president as name, 'PRESIDENT' as role FROM namhattas WHERE president IS NOT NULL AND president != '' UNION
+    president as name, 'PRESIDENT' as role FROM namahattas WHERE president IS NOT NULL AND president != '' UNION
 SELECT DISTINCT
-    accountant as name, 'ACCOUNTANT' as role FROM namhattas WHERE accountant IS NOT NULL AND accountant != '';
+    accountant as name, 'ACCOUNTANT' as role FROM namahattas WHERE accountant IS NOT NULL AND accountant != '';

 -- Manual step: Create devotee records for any names that don't exist in devotees table -- Then run update statements to link names to devotee IDs -- Example (will need actual devotee IDs):
 /*
-UPDATE namhattas
+UPDATE namahattas
-SET mala_senapoti_id = (SELECT id FROM devotees WHERE legal_name = namhattas.mala_senapoti OR name = namhattas.mala_senapoti)
+SET mala_senapoti_id = (SELECT id FROM devotees WHERE legal_name = namahattas.mala_senapoti OR name = namahattas.mala_senapoti)
 WHERE mala_senapoti IS NOT NULL AND mala_senapoti != '';
 */
 ```